 7.2 A person suffering a reprisal has legal protection under the Act.
-Any information about reprisals at the University should immediately be referred to the Director, Human Resources.
-All managers and supervisors of the University are under an obligation to notify the Director, Human Resources if they believe any staff member is suffering detriment as a result of making a public interest disclosure.
+Any information about reprisals at the University should immediately be referred to the Director, People and Culture.
+All managers and supervisors of the University are under an obligation to notify the Director, People and Culture if they believe any staff member is suffering detriment as a result of making a public interest disclosure.

 7.3 Where it is established that reprisal action is occurring, the University will take all steps possible to stop that activity from occurring.
 The nature of the action that will be taken is dependent upon the circumstances and seriousness of the reprisals.
 Staff found to have engaged in reprisals will be the subject of disciplinary action.